 How much am I entitled to borrow?

 For existing members there are no hard and fast rules about how much a member is entitled to borrow, subject to terms and conditions.
 Every loan application is treated strictly on its own merits as each member’s circumstances are unique.
 It is advisable to have a good record of savings and previous loan repayments, if applicable, and all loans are checked by our Loans Officer(s) to ensure you are able to afford the repayments.

 Who can open a Junior Account for a child?

-The child’s parent, guardian, grandparent or other family member can open an account for a child.
+The child’s parent or legal guardian can open an account for a child.
 They must present the child’s birth certificate and/or passport.
 They must also produce two forms of ID for themselves (as above).
 Where a withdrawal is requested from a junior account, the sponsor must sign the withdrawal form.

 May I withdraw my savings after taking a loan?